Dual Extrapolation for Sparse Generalized Linear Models: GLMs, Vector AutoRegressive sequences and sign identification

 \begin{proposition}[{Gap Safe Screening rule, \citep[Thm.
 6]{Ndiaye_Fercoq_Gramfort_Salmon16b}}] The Gap Safe screening rule for \Cref{eq:sparse_glm} reads:

 \end{proposition} Therefore, while running an iterative solver, the criterion~\eqref{eq:gap_safe_rule} can be tested periodically for all features $j$, and the features guaranteed to be inactive at optimum can be ignored.\footnote{\citet[Thm.
 5.1]{Johnson_Guestrin18} improved the RHS in \eqref{eq:gap_safe_rule} by a factor $\sqrt{2}$.
-In our experiments, it did not lead to a noticeable speed-up as the bulk of the computation is spent on iterations before the screening rule can remove variables, and the $\sqrt{2}$ factor was not large enough to make this happen much earlier}
+In our experiments, it did not lead to a noticeable speed-up as the bulk of the computation is spent on iterations before the screening rule discards variables, and the $\sqrt{2}$ factor is not large enough to make this happen much earlier}

 \Cref{eq:stopping_criterion_gap,eq:gap_safe_rule} do not require a specific choice of $\theta$, provided it is in $\Delta_X$.
 It is up to the user and so far it has not attracted much attention in the literature.
 Thanks to the link equation $\thetaopt = - \nabla F(X\betaopt) / \lambda$, a natural way to construct a dual feasible point $\theta^{(t)} \in \Delta_X$ at iteration $t$, when only a primal vector $\beta^{(t)}$ is available, is: